nrwl/nx-cloud-helm/MONGO-OPERATOR-GUIDE.md

 Mongo upgrades need to be done incrementally between major versions.
 In both scenarios below, we'll upgrade from Mongo 4.2 to 4.4 then to 5.0 then to 6.0.

+If at any point you run into any issues, or you'd like us to assist you with the upgrade, please send an email to [cloud-support@nrwl.io](mailto:cloud-support@nrwl.io)

 ##### Mongo Atlas

 If you're using Mongo Atlas, you can do a rolling upgrade by editing your cluster's configuration: